 - Corrections to marks must be completed as soon as possible.

 The Affiliate Lecturer will finalise their marks once the Unit Coordinator has finished the moderation process and communicated their instructions to the Affiliate.
-Once the Affiliate has made the necessary changes (if any), assessments must then be released to the students within fifteen university working days after the deadline of the specific assignment for them to view their marks and feedback.
+Once the Affiliate has made the necessary changes (if any), assessments will then be released to the students within three weeks after the deadline of the specific assignment for them to view their marks and feedback.

 It is particularly important that each student is advised of their final moderated result (ideally via LMS) before sitting their Final Exam.
 Once all of the component marks that are maintained by the Affiliate Lecturer have been finalised, these should be provided to the Unit Coordinator as soon as possible (i.e. all ‘continuing assessments’ prior to the final exam for Singapore and Malaysia-based Affiliate Lecturers; all assessments including the final exam for Dubai-based Affiliate Lecturers).
 It is highly encouraged that the Gradebook function is used on LMS so that Unit Coordinators can download this information easily.